Professor Karen A Stockin

 Prof Stockin’s research interests interface animal welfare science, ethology and veterinary pathology and are particularly focused on human impacts that affect cetacean populations.
 Previous research has focused on the impacts of marine mammal tourism and persistent contaminants.
 Currently, Prof Stockin’s Rutherford Discovery Fellowship focuses on the application of Artificial Intelligence (AI), innovative technologies and evolutionary theory to address the conservation-welfare nexus during human-wildlife interactions.
 This work commenced in 2017 under the Bob Kerridge Animal Welfare Fellowship and is further funded by Animal Ethics (2019-2020).

 Prof Stockin is on the Executive Committee of Women In Marine Mammal Science and is also the Professional Sponsor of the Australia/New Zealand Chapter of The Society for Marine Mammalogy.
-Throughout her career, she has supervised to successful completion, a total of 18 postgraduates (11 PhD & 7 MSc) and is currently the primary supervisor of 2 PhD students (Rebecca Boys and Beth Hinton) and one MSc (Emily Palmer) student.
+Throughout her career, she has supervised to successful completion, a total of 18 postgraduates (11 PhD & 7 MSc) and is currently the primary supervisor of 2 PhD students (Rebecca Boys and Beth Hinton) and two MSc students (Emily Palmer and Déborah Casano-Bally).